We may receive a commission from our partners if you click on a link to review or purchase a product or service. Click to Learn More

 3. Clover – Best Bar POS for Impressive Hardware

-Get started for: Free (but transaction fees apply)
+Get started for: Free (with transaction fees)

+When it comes to hardware, no provider can beat Clover.
+Users found that, as well as being sleek and durable, they were equally as responsive and intuitive during our testing.
 Therefore, Clover is a great option for bars looking to impress both customers and staff alike with professional and strong hardware.
 Plus, all of Clover’s hardware is splash-proof, so you’ll never have to worry about a customer spilling a drink and ruining your hardware.

 Pros